as99if/MacbookSystemManagerCustom/README.md

 # AudioVideoMonitor - Comprehensive System Monitoring Suite

-A powerful macOS System Extension for comprehensive system monitoring and forensic analysis, built with System Extensions and DriverKit.
+Attempt to - A macOS System Extension for comprehensive system monitoring and forensic analysis, built with System Extensions and DriverKit.
 This tool provides maximum visibility into system processes, file access, network activity, and system calls with no privacy restrictions for security research and system administration.

-## 🚀 Enhanced Features

-### Core Monitoring Capabilities
-- **Comprehensive Process Monitoring**: Full process lifecycle tracking with detailed metadata
-- **Real-time File System Monitoring**: All file access events with complete path information
-- **Network Activity Tracking**: Complete network connection monitoring and analysis
-- **System Call Monitoring**: Detailed system call tracking and logging
-- **Memory Analysis**: Process memory mapping and dumping capabilities
-- **Environment Capture**: Complete environment variable and library tracking
-- **Forensic Analysis**: Memory dumps, process analysis, and system forensics

 ### System Cleanup and Optimization
 - **Smart Process Management**: Intelligently terminate unnecessary background services